lithnet/access-manager-docs/help-and-support/app-pages/auditing-page.md

 Edits the JSON file used as a template for an audit event.

-AMS comes with sample JSON templates for Microsft Teams and Slack that you can customize to suit your requirements.
-See the page on [audit variables](../advanced-help-topics/audit-variables.md) for a list of the fields that are valid to use inside the json template.
+AMS comes with sample JSON templates for Microsoft Teams and Slack that you can customize to suit your requirements.
+See the page on [audit variables](../advanced-help-topics/audit-variables.md) for a list of the fields that are valid to use inside the JSON template.

 ## PowerShell Channels